cosock/cosock-book/src/06-internals.md

 Let's use a few examples to go over each of these starting with the `input` property.

-The method `receive` on a luasocket takes 2 arguments, a pattern string or number indicating _how_ long to try and read for and an optional prefix to put at the front of what was received.
+The method `receive` on a luasocket takes 2 arguments, a pattern string or number indicating _how_ many bytes to try and read for and an optional prefix to put at the front of what was received.

 ```lua